pbund/blog2/content/posts/2022-12-31-Big-list-commands.md

 This is a compendium of useful or interesting commands I’ve gathered over the years.
 Mainly these apply to Cisco equipment, but there are a couple of Juniper and Linux commands.

 Warning: Some of these command are dangerous, where they might brick your system if used.
-Don’t come crying to me if that happens.
+Don’t come crying to me if this happens.
 I would google their usage before any relying on them for production systems.
 But largely they are more useful than dangerous.

+not text 2

+# H1

+not text 2

+## H2

+- list
+    - list
+- list

+### H3

+- list

+note text 3

+# H1

 Useful commands
 --------------------------